xingjeffrey/syntax_rhythm_pbb/README.md

 as human speech and music, and advocate for a broader conception of song complexity that takes into account syntax, rhythm, and their interaction with other acoustic and perceptual features.

-Data is available at {Zenodo LINK}
+Data is available at https://zenodo.org/record/6585884

 Project Organization